 Does a Personal Loan Count as Income?

-When is a Personal Loan Considered Income?
+When Is a Personal Loan Considered Income?

-It might seem odd for cancelled debt to be considered income, but think about it like this: If, hypothetically, you made an extra $5,000 from work and used it to pay off your personal loan, that $5,000 would be considered income and your loan would be paid off.
+If you take out a personal loan and then some or all of the loan debt is forgiven, the amount forgiven could be considered income.
+It might seem odd for canceled debt to be considered income, but think about it like this: Let’s say you made an extra $5,000 from work and used it to pay off your personal loan.
+That $5,000 would be considered income, and your loan would be paid off.

-What Exactly is a Personal Loan?
+What Exactly Is a Personal Loan?

-Personal loans typically range from $1,000 to $100,000 depending on the lender.
+As you’re exploring your options, it helps to understand what a personal loan is and how it works.
+A personal loan is one of many types of loans offered by banks, credit unions, and online lenders like SoFi.
+Personal loans typically range from $1,000 to $100,000, depending on the lender.
 There are both secured and unsecured personal loans.
-A secured personal loan means that there is some sort of collateral to back the loan.
+A secured personal loan means there is some sort of collateral to back the loan.

 Exact eligibility requirements will vary by lender.
 The loans are then typically paid back with interest in monthly payments over a set schedule; typical repayment terms are extended over anywhere from 12 to 60 months.